Everything starts from goals. And setting SMART goals in marketing is a great way to get started.

 Matching both revenue and brand KPIs to your specific goals will make it much easier to measure your efforts, communicate success, and also determine whether there needs to be an adjustment in your integrated marketing efforts.

-On a side note, be aware that effectively communicating results — evaluating, analyzing, and presenting the data you’re collecting on your KPIs — is just as important as identifying them in the first place.
+On a side note, be aware that effectively communicating results is just as important as identifying them in the first place.
 Reporting on both revenue and brand KPIs will help to communicate the whole picture of your efforts and illustrate how your efforts are affecting the entire brand (not just immediate revenue).

 Now that you’ve matched KPIs to your specific revenue and brand goals, let’s address whether they’re in the realm of possibility.